 Learners are encouraged to develop interpersonal skills and to collect, analyse, evaluate and use information efficiently.

-Moreover, small classes (no more than 20) allow for meaningful interaction between teachers and learners, to ensure that they achieve to the best of their ability.
+Moreover, small classes (no more than 20) allow for meaningful interaction between teachers and learners, to ensure that they perform to the best of their ability.

 Assessment is an integral part of CAPS.
 Pupils are assessed in many different ways (designed to fully recognise and credit different learning styles and abilities) throughout the year.